 Insider tip: Want to see the cutest hidden spot near Covent Garden?
-Head to Neal’s Yard, a small alleyway just a few blocks away filled with insanely colourful buildings and great pizza.
-Easily one of my favourite streets in London!
+Head to Neal’s Yard, a small alleyway just a few blocks away filled with insanely colorful buildings and great pizza.
+Easily one of my favorite streets in London.

 Calling all Harry Potter fans!
 This bridge appears in the Half-Blood Prince film and connects pedestrians from the heart of South Bank to the north of the river.
 Just to the north is St. Paul’s Cathedral.
 To the south, is the Tate Modern, a great modern art museum that was recently refurbished.